-I am here in my home and I wanted to go through the Suspension Star Routine, shoulder exercises with a suspension trainer.
+I am here in my home.
+I wanted to go through the Suspension Star Routine, shoulder exercises with a suspension trainer.

 Why do the Suspension Star Routine?

-I am going to go through several shoulder exercises that I do with the suspension trainer to work on shoulder health.
+I will perform several shoulder exercises with the suspension trainer to work on shoulder health.

-It is vital to activate those smaller muscles around the shoulder joint and the shoulder blade.
-The groups of muscles that are included are the scapular and rotator cuff muscles.
+Activating those smaller muscles around the shoulder joint and the shoulder blade is vital.
+The groups of muscles included are the scapular and rotator cuff muscles.

-The Movements that I will do for the Suspension Star Routine
+The Movements that I will make for the Suspension Star Routine

 This Suspension Star Routine is something that I give to my clients or do by myself.
-You just end up utilizing some sort of suspension trainer.
-For me, I have this Ztrainer which is a suspension training device from Britain.
-I have it hooked up to my bathroom door, and I set it to the height that works for me then I go through the suspension star routine.
+You end up utilizing some suspension trainer.
+For me, I have this Ztrainer, which is a suspension training device from Britain.
+I have it hooked up to my bathroom door and set it to the height that works for me.
+Then I go through the suspension star routine.

 So I end up going through all those different ranges of motion.
 With those different ranges of motion, I challenge those scapular muscles and the rotator cuff muscles at those different ranges of motion.
-I am working on the activation, endurance, and strength of those muscles.
+I am working on those muscles’ activation, endurance, and strength.

 How to do the Suspension Star Routine?

-I end up slowly and controlled going into that “I” and then I slowly come back to straight, and then I am going to that “Y” position, bringing myself all the way to the upright and back down, doing my best to have those scapular muscles doing the work as opposed to my upper traps and my deltoid.
+I ended up slowly and controlled going into that “I” “a” d, then I slowly come back to straight, and then I am going to that “Y” “p” position.
+Bringing myself to the upright and back down.
+I am doing my best to have those scapular muscles doing the work as opposed to my upper traps and deltoid.

-Coming out the side working on that “T” and coming back down I find the return ends up being important.
-So I am coming out to the side and then I am returning to the start – so that ends up being the T, the N, and then I end up going to that reverse “I.” So let’s go through it one more time.
+I find the return ends up being important.
+So I am coming out to the side, and then I am returning to the start.
+Coming out the side is working on that “T” “a” d coming back down.
+That ends up being the T, the N, and then I end up going to that reverse “I.” S” lets through it one more time.

-So there you go, which ends up being the Suspension Star Routine that I go through to work on shoulder health and shoulder injury prevention.
-The suspension trainer works really well when it comes to doing that exercise.
-Give it a go.
-If you have a suspension trainer give it a try and go through that I, Y, T, N, and that inverted I.
+So there you go, which ends up being the Suspension Star Routine I go through to work on shoulder health and injury prevention.
+The suspension trainer works well when it comes to doing that exercise.
+If you have a suspension trainer, give it a try and go through that I, Y, T, N, and that inverted I. Could you give it a go?

 Rick Kaselj, MS

-If you a looking for an amazing resource when it comes to suspension training exercises, make sure to check out Suspension Revolution.
+If you are looking for an amazing resource for suspension training exercises, make sure to check out Suspension Revolution.